aharonium/opensiddur.org/posts/posts/megillat-yonah-translated-by-tolkien_(aharon.varady_2018-08-24).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <sup>8</sup>&nbsp;Then they said to him, ‘Tell us, who is responsible for bringing this evil upon us?[foot]Hebr. inserts ‘who is responsible for bringing this evil on us‘. a gloss from v.
 7; Greek omits.[/foot] What is your business?
 Where do you come from?
 What is your country?
-What is your nationality?’ <sup>9</sup>&nbsp;He replied, ‘I am a Hebrew, and I worship YHVH, the elo'ah of Heaven, who made the sea and the land’.
+What is your nationality?’ <sup>9</sup>&nbsp;He replied, ‘I am a Hebrew, and I worship YHVH, the <em>elo'ah</em> of Heaven, who made the sea and the land’.
 </div></td></tr>